Fireworks Regulation Information

 Check for Fire Bans or Fire Restrictions

 Before you light a fuse, check to make sure your area isn’t under a fire ban or fire restriction.
-A fire ban can be enacted by your county sheriff and/or the U.S Forest Service when there is high risk of wildfire.
+A fire ban can be enacted by your county sheriff and/or the U.S Forest Service when there is a high risk of wildfire.
 Even permissible fireworks are prohibited when Jefferson County is under a fire restriction or ban.
 Violating the ban can result in a fine.

 If you are in JeffCo’s vulnerable foothills or mountain communities, please consider the lives and property of your neighbors.
 In 2005, teens playing with fireworks on North Table Mountain ignited a 200-acre wildfire that threatened homes and horse barns and required the services of over 100 firefighters.
 One errant bottle rocket or firecracker is all it takes.